opensearch-project/project-website/_posts/2026-03-15-advancing-opensearch-with-grpc-protobuf.md

 These formats further reduce payload sizes and parsing overhead when combined with gRPC.
 For example, using SMILE with gRPC can achieve up to **65% total payload reduction** compared to REST with JSON.

-Clients can specify binary formats via Content-Type headers, and OpenSearch automatically handles serialization/deserialization.
+Clients can specify binary formats using Content-Type headers, and OpenSearch automatically handles serialization/deserialization.
 See [OpenSearch#19311](https://github.com/opensearch-project/OpenSearch/issues/19311) for implementation details.

 ## Best practices